Russell-Waterhouse/project-ideas/README.md

 We are often encouraged to keep updating our skills and learning new things, and I believe that building useful or fun projects are some of the best ways to do that.
 Thus, these project specifications are not defined with any particular tech stack in mind.
+Thus, any projects that require specific hardware or sensors are not mentioned here.

 Of course, if you feel competent and have the bandwidth, I encourage you to contribute to open source instead of working on these projects.